tal0nmallorca/llano-control/README.md

-# Llano Control - Llano V12 Ultra
+# Llano Control - llano V12 Ultra

 Native GTK4 application for the **Llano V12 Ultra** on Linux, developed on PikaOS with Hyprland.
 Monitor CPU/GPU temperatures, control lighting, and run temperature-based fan profiles from the window or system tray.